hamidrezafarzin/Server-Status/README.md

 ## Run and setup
 After installation the all requirements and edit config.json file

+Follow the steps below :
+1. Create a bot in Discord developer Portal and copy the token to config.js

-run the server_status.py and do the following steps :
+2. run the server_status.py

-1. give yourself a administrator role
+3. give yourself a administrator role

-2. Use the "[Your-Prefix]set_status #mention-a-channel" command in a channel
+4. Use the "[Your-Prefix]set_status #mention-a-channel" command in a channel

-3. Done
+5. Done

 ## License